Optimization-based Causal Estimation from Heterogenous Environments: Related work

-Notice in the nonlinear regime, due to the high flexibility of predictor, identification can be difficult.
-For high dimensional parameters, different parameterizations can represent a similar mapping from input to output on the training data.
+In the nonlinear regime, due to the high flexibility of the predictor, identification in the high-dimensional parameter space can be difficult.
+Different parameterizations can represent a similar mapping from the input to the output.
 Thus the same data generation might correspond to an equivalent class of points in the parameter space \citep{heinze2018invariant,christiansen2020causal}.
-Consequently, the solution of CoCo may no longer be unique.
-Nonetheless, as we will show in empirical studies, the nonlinear predictor optimized by \gls{CoCO} can estimate the DGP accurately within the range of observed causes and make accurate predictions in new environments where spurious associations change.
+Consequently, the optima of CoCo may not be unique.
+However, the optima points enjoy robust predictive properties.